-Diary Of A Busker Day 355 Friday April 12th Winchester High Street (1. corner of Monsoon, Time: 1:45-3:15pm, 2. opposite Oxfam, Time: 4:17-5:47pm).
+Diary Of A Busker Day 355 Friday April 12th 2013 Winchester High Street 1.
+Corner of Monsoon.
+Time: 1:45-3:15pm 2.
+Opposite Oxfam.
+Time: 4:17-5:47pm

-A couple of young foreign guys contribute during The Third Man.
-I inform them the details of the arrangement (Chet Atkins, 1960) and of the origin – they’ve never heard the original but know it from a bloke called Mattias Eklundles(?), and of course, they can let me hear it on their phone thingy, for this is modern technology: you can hear something anytime, anywhere, whether you want to or not.
+A couple of young foreign chaps contribute during The Third Man.
+I inform them the details of the arrangement (Chet Atkins, 1960) and of the origin; they’ve never heard the original but know it from a bloke called Mattias Eklundles(?) and of course, they can let me hear it on their phone, for this is modern technology and you can hear something anytime, anywhere, anyhow (like The Who song) whether you want to or not.
 I have a listen…it’s not a fingerstyle version.
 It’s a very fast, single-note thing with a band behind the guy.
 Interesting, though.
-I’m always amazed at how all these completely different people have done their own thing with the melody – and it’s just three notes next to one another!
-But I keep saying to these guys – ‘You must hear the original, on the zither’.
-‘What’s that?'(!)
-‘A zither, Z-I-T-H-E-R’, I have to spell it out – they’ve never heard of it!
+I’m always amazed at how all these completely different people have done their own thing with the melody, and it’s just three notes next to one another!
+But I keep saying to these guys – ‘You must hear the original, on the zither.’
+‘What’s that?’
+‘A zither, Z-I-T-H-E-R’ (I spell it out) – they’ve never heard of it!

-…Back on the street, I survey the area: there are some strummers near The Butter Cross and the same lot just around from where I was earlier – they’ve been there ages, they were there before I started.
-In fact I thought they might have come round to complain to me – I could hear them and they must have heard me, but they didn’t.
-We were obviously able to…now what was it the CPSO said to me awhile back?…oh, that’s right: ‘co-exist’.
-I remember he said that when I complained about some other buskers being really (ridiculously) loud, with a P.A and everything.
+Back on the street, I survey the area; there are some strummers near The Buttercross and the same lot just around from where I was earlier.
+They’ve been there ages and they were there before I started.
+In fact, I thought they might have come around to complain to me; I could hear them and they must have heard me, but they didn’t.
+We were obviously able to…now what was it the CPSO said to me awhile back?…oh, that’s right; ‘co-exist.’
+I remember he said that when I complained about some other buskers being really stupidly loud, with a P.A and amps.

-I almost forgot – I was watched by the tall, baseball-capped old guy for most of this session.
-In fact he was hanging around earlier, near where I was, up the road.
+I almost forgot, I was watched by the tall, baseball-capped old guy for most of this session.
+In fact he was hanging around earlier, near where I was up the road.
 I’m learning to ignore him.